 Reviewing theoretical background

 To understand some phenomena, technologies, or their applications, readers must first understand the principle or theory behind them.
-Theoretical discussions need not be over the heads of nonspecialist readers.
+Theoretical content need not be over the heads of nonspecialist readers.
 Discussion of theory is often little more than explanation of the root causes and effects at work in a phenomenon or mechanism.
 In this example, the writer establishes the theory and then can go on to discuss the findings that have come about through the use of NMR on living tissue.

 One technique is beginning to answer these questions by detecting chemical reactions as they occur inside cells, tissues and organisms including those of human beings.
 The technique is nuclear-magnetic-resonance (NMR) spectroscopy.
 It relies on the fact that atomic nuclei with an odd number of nucleons (protons and neutrons) have an intrinsic magnetism that makes each such nucleus a magnetic dipole: in essence a bar magnet.
-Such nuclei include the proton (H-1), which is the nucleus of 99.98 percent of all hydrogen atoms occurring in nature, the carbon-13 nucleus (C-13), which is the nucleus of 1.1 percent of all carbon atoms, and the phosphorus-31 nucleus (P-31), which is the nucleus of all phosphorus atoms. |
+Such nuclei include the proton (H-1), which is the nucleus of 99.98 percent of all hydrogen atoms occurring in nature, the carbon-13 nucleus (C-13), which is the nucleus of 1.1 percent of all carbon atoms, and the phosphorus-31 nucleus (P-31), which is the nucleus of all phosphorus atoms.
+Credit for the discovery of NMR goes to Isidor Isaac Rabi, who received the

 Theoretical background as a translation technique